kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 <dependency>
     <groupId>com.acme.books</groupId>
     <artifactId>models</artifactId>
-    <version>1.0.0-SNAPSHOT</version>
+    <version>${project.version}</version>
 </dependency>
 {% endhighlight %}

-All that remains now is the REST resource implementation, that will actually be very similar to our orders resources.
+All that remains now is the REST resource implementation.
+It will actually be very similar to our orders resources.

 `FILE ./catalogue/src/main/java/com/acme/books/BooksApplication.java`